IATA’s mission is to represent, lead and serve the airline industry. Membership of IATA amounts to some

 how to schedule your IOSA audit.

-Further information on our safety initiatives.
+information on all our safety initiatives.

 Go to our